jacobcode01/AutoIQ/README.md

 <hr>

 ## Impact
-- Improved model performance with 30% lower MAE and 12% higher R2 score compared to the baseline model.
+- Achieved a 30% lower MAE and a 12% higher R2 score compared to the baseline regression model.
-- Increased prediction reliability by reducing error variance by 70%, delivering more stable price estimates.
+- Reduced prediction error variance by 70%, ensuring more stable and reliable predictions.
 - Optimized data processing by reducing dataset memory usage by 90%, improving training speed and efficiency.
-- Deployed the trained ML model as a production-ready FastAPI service to serve real-time predictions.
+- Deployed the pipeline as a production-ready FastAPI service to serve real-time predictions.
-- Designed an interactive web interface that connects to the API and provides instant used car price estimates.
+- Designed an interactive web interface that connects to the API and provides used car price estimates.
-- Ensured reproducibility and portability by containerizing the full ML pipeline using Docker.
+- Ensured reproducibility and portability by containerizing the full machine learning pipeline using Docker.

 <hr>